pnp/powershell/documentation/Add-PnPWebPart.md

 # Add-PnPWebPart

 ## SYNOPSIS
-Adds a Client-Side Web Part to a client-side page
+Adds a web part to a page

 ## SYNTAX